-In my novel Ghost Maven, I dive straight into the action with a kayaking trip in jeopardy in Monterey Bay, California, which quickly puts the central character in peril.
+In my novel The Haunting of Alice May, I dive straight into the action with a kayaking trip in jeopardy in Monterey Bay, California, which quickly puts the central character in peril.
 Teen readers are impatient, and like to get to the story quickly, rather than having to wade through pages of backstory or exposition.
 So I start with Alice, the heroine who tells the story in the first person, in great danger, and facing her worst nightmare – open water and the fear of drowning.

 Having lived in Monterey and Pacific Grove for two years, where the novel is set, this story about teens is incredibly personal to me.
 I walked the coastal paths Alice walked, taking in the blues and greens of Monterey Bay.
 I kayaked over the underwater kelp forests, marvelled at the diaphanous moon jellies in the Aquarium, and smelt the salty sea breeze during many long strolls along Carmel’s sandy beach.
 It’s a magical place to live, and one where I feel very at home with nature.